Covariant path integrals for quantum fields back-reacting on classical space-time

 \textbf{A natural class of CQ dynamics.} The purely classical action in \eqref{eq: lagClass} generalizes to the combined classical-quantum case.
 A natural class of theories we find are those derivable from a classical-quantum proto-action $W_{CQ}[q,\phi]$:

 where we take $D_0(q,x), D_2(q,x)$ to be symmetric, positive semi-definite real matricies \cite{dec_Vs_diff} and we impose the matrix restriction $ 4D_0 \succeq D_2^{-1}$ to ensure the action takes the form of Equation \eqref{eq: positiveCQ}, and hence is completely positive.
-We show this explicitly in Appendix \ref{sec: protoactioncp}.
-In Equation \eqref{eq: fieldConfigurationSpace2} $W_{CQ}[\q,\phi]$ is a real classical-quantum proto-action which generates the dynamics, and we have introduced the notation $\bar{W}_{CQ} = \frac{1}{2 }( W_{CQ}[q,\phi^+] + W_{CQ}[q,\phi^-])$ for the $\pm$ averaged proto-action and $\Delta W_{CQ} = W_{CQ}[q,\phi^-] - W_{CQ}[q,\phi^+]$ for the difference in the proto-action along the $\pm$ branches. $\mathcal{L}_Q^{\pm}(\q,x)$ denotes the purely quantum evolution, which can be any quantum field theory Lagrangian density.
-We will typically take $W_{CQ}[q,\phi^\pm]=\mathcal{L}_Q^\pm(\q,x)$ so that the back-reaction of quantum fields on $\q$ has the same generator as the action of $q$ on the quantum fields, as is the case with two quantum or two classical systems.
+We show this explicitly in Appendix \ref{sec: protoactioncp}. \zach{One can further show that Equation \eqref{eq: positiveCQ} is normalized so long as the CQ proto action contains classical kinetic terms and $\mathcal{L}_Q$ contains quantum kinetic terms -- precise normalization conditions are summarized through Equation's \eqref{eq: normalizedCQmainLowerAppendix} and \eqref{eq: normalizedCQApp} in Appendix \ref{app: normalizing}.} In Equation \eqref{eq: fieldConfigurationSpace2} $W_{CQ}[\q,\phi]$ is a real classical-quantum proto-action which generates the dynamics, and we have introduced the notation $\bar{W}_{CQ} = \frac{1}{2 }( W_{CQ}[q,\phi^+] + W_{CQ}[q,\phi^-])$ for the $\pm$ averaged proto-action and $\Delta W_{CQ} = W_{CQ}[q,\phi^-] - W_{CQ}[q,\phi^+]$ for the difference in the proto-action along the $\pm$ branches. $\mathcal{L}_Q^{\pm}(\q,x)$ denotes the purely quantum evolution, which can be any quantum field theory Lagrangian density, but should include the coupling terms from $W_{CQ}$ that depend both on $q$ and $\phi^{\pm}$. \jono{In this way, $\mathcal{L}_Q^{\pm}(\q,x)$ generates the evolution of the quantum fields including the action of the classical fields on the quantum fields, while $W_{CQ}$ generates the back-reaction of the quantum fields on the classical fields.} We will typically take $W_{CQ}[q,\phi^\pm]=\mathcal{L}_Q^\pm(\q,x)$ so that the back-reaction of quantum fields on $\q$ has the same generator as the action of $q$ on the quantum fields, as is the case with two quantum or two classical systems.
 Just as in the classical case, one can also add friction terms to Equation \eqref{eq: fieldConfigurationSpace2} though we shall not do this in the present work.
-For simplicity, we here deal with theories with local correlation kernels, but we also expect our results to extend to the case where $D_0, D_2$ are positive semi-definite matrix kernels $D_0(x,y), D_2(x,y)$ which have some range \cite{dec_Vs_diff}.

-When $4D_0 = D_2^{-1}$, the path integral preserves purity on the quantum system, as shown in \cite{UCLHealing} using master-equation methods.
-This form of action is motivated by the study of path integrals \cite{UCLPILONG} for CQ master Equations whose back-reaction is generated by a Hamiltonian \cite{Diosi:2011vu, Oppenheim:2018igd, UCLHealing}, as well as the purely classical path integral in Equation \eqref{eq: lagClass}.
+For simplicity, we here deal with theories with ''ultra-local'' correlation kernels, meaning the noise kernel is proportional to $\delta^{(3)(}x-y)$ but we also expect our results to extend to the case where $D_0, D_2$ are positive semi-definite matrix kernels $D_0(x,y), D_2(x,y)$ which have some range \cite{dec_Vs_diff}.